manuelJung/redux-ruleset/docs/advancedConcepts/manipulating_actions.md

 })
 ```

 That is a powerful technique, to manipulate any action.
-This is useful in many situations, such as when another rule should skip this action (next chapter) or you want to add additional information:
+This is useful in many situations, such as when another rule should [skip this action](./skip_rules.md) or you want to add additional information:

 ```javascript
 import {addRule} from 'redux-ruleset``